Grindlay family: Scotland

 During the 16th century, parts of the family lands in the Southern Uplands and Central Lowlands were impacted by the dispossession of property of the Catholic Church in Scotland during the Scottish Reformation.
 In 1561, the Privy Council of Scotland decreed that a third of the revenue from the lands (feus) and produce (teinds) of Sir John Grenelay (c.1540) Prebendary of Corstorphine, from his benefice of the prebend of Half Dalmahoy and Half Haltoune in Midlothion, were to be subjected to a levy as part of the reforms initiated in 1560 by John Knox and The First Book of Discipline.
 When he died in 1568, Sir John left these lands and others, including areas across the city of Edinburgh, to his heirs and successors, forming the basis of an expansive estate which was home to the family for the next 300 years.

 A century later, following the Restoration, members of the family fought in the Covenanter rebellions against the increasing persecution of Presbyterians arising from sectarian struggles for control of the Church of Scotland, known as "The Killing Time".
 The most notable was William Grindlay or Grinlaw of Monklands (c.
 1640), who in June 1679 fought with the Covenanter army at the Battle of Bothwell Bridge against the Scottish government troops of James Scott, Duke of Monmouth.
 The Covenanters were defeated, and William was taken captive and held in Covenanters' Prison near Greyfriars Kirkyard.
 He was one of the few prisoners to decline the offer of indemnity from King Charles II, repeatedly refusing not to take up arms again if released when interrogated by the High Court of Justiciary.
 Consequently, on 15 November he was put aboard the Crown of London in Leith for transportation to Virginia in the British Colonies, however he drowned on 10 December when the vessel was wrecked in a storm off the coast of Deerness, Orkney.

+The 18th and 19th centuries saw the family establish numerous commercial enterprises, including expansive merchant shipping fleets, industrial leather manufacturing, and large-scale grain and brewing businesses across the Scottish Lowlands and Northern England.
+The Grindlay Cowan line of the family, founded with the marriage of Jane Grindlay (b.
+1778) and Walter Cowan (b.
+1775), a relation of the Earls of Wigton and the Earls of Perth, in 1803, were major investors in real estate and the expansion of the railways in the 19th century.